Beautiful Wales

 Cardiff and Cardiff Castle

 The city of Cardiff is the capital of Wales, and has only been so since 1955.
 Cardiff is also Wales’ largest city and the seventh largest in the United Kingdom.
-Cardiff is also the home of the Wales National Rugby Union team which plays in the impressive Millennium Stadium.
+Cardiff is also the home of the Wales National Rugby Union team, which plays in the impressive Millennium Stadium.
 This stadium also held some of the athletic events of the 2012 Olympics in England.

 Wales